Massage Therapy & Bodywork

 A MODERN PERSPECTIVE

 Modern research has demonstrated an array of biomedical benefits to the body.
 Through the hands-on application of heat during the treatment and through stretching and movement Tuina is an effective therapy for the treatment of musculoskeletal disorders including neck, shoulder and back pain, frozen shoulder, tennis elbow, immobility and sciatica.

 IMPROVES CIRCULATION IN THE CARDIOVASCULAR AND RESPIRATORY SYSTEMS

 Tuina is also of benefit for other body systems.
-By increasing the blood circulation throughout the body capillaries enlarge promoting micro-circulation, restoring elasticity of capillary walls and decreasing the viscosity of blood.
-Tuina therapy can promote the ventilation of the respiratory tract increasing the vital capacity of the lungs and their physiological function, together improving the blood and oxygen supply to the heart and brain.
+By increasing the blood circulation throughout the body capillaries enlarge promoting micro-circulation, restoring the elasticity of capillary walls and decreasing the viscosity of blood.
+Tuina therapy can promote the ventilation of the respiratory tract increasing the vital capacity of the lungs and their physiological function, together with improving the blood and oxygen supply to the heart and brain.